About this Cheoy Lee

 After these upgrades were completed, she was moored on the Columbia River in Portland until 2015, after which she was moved to the pastoral Multnomah Channel.
 Additional upgrades, modifications, and restoration have been ongoing throughout the years I’ve owned this boat, all of which have been in the spirit of the original design of the boat.

 The sails for this boat are the same ones that came with her in 1999: an older main and jib, and a newer genoa.
 This boat was never rigged for a spinnaker.
 She has her original Edson pedestal and wheel, to which I’ve added a new compass, Edson controls, a wheel brake, and a pedestal guard for the radar display.
 The Furuno radar and GPS is new.
 Her pushpit is new because she had none when I acquired her so that her lifelines ended at the aft toe rail.
 All the AC and DC wiring is new with a new panel in the saloon.
 A gimbaled Origo two-burner alcohol stove replaces the original propane stove that no longer functioned.
 The four cabin deadlights are new.
 The original house teak veneer was removed due to rot and replaced with FRP panels.
 The head compartment has been modified to isolate the toilet from the v-berth bunk and a holding tank has been added.
+The toilet has been upgraded to a Raritan PHII manual from the original Wilcox Crittenden Imperial.
 A proper chain locker has been fabricated in the forepeak.
 All new internal bunk cushions have been installed.
 The original cockpit cushions are in great condition.

 Remaining issues involve small leaks at both hatches, a somewhat-rotted bulkhead in the starboard cockpit locker that butts up to the ice box, and finish prep and painting of the entire cockpit.
-Her last haulout was in September 2012 for bottom paint, repositioning the boot stripe, and stepping the mast.
+Her last haulout was in April 2018 for inspection and bottom paint, and a new zinc anode at the prop.
 The mast was last refinished in the summer of 2015.